On the topological and crosscap entropies in non-oriented RCFTs: Left-right entanglement entropy for crosscaps in RCFT

 \section{Left-right entanglement entropy for crosscaps in RCFT}

 The methodology to compute the LREE for crosscaps is very similar to the LREE for boundary states given in \cite{Das:2015oha}, here we rewrite those computations adapted to crosscaps.
-In the following discussion, the label $\mu$ denoting different crosscap states related to the different parity operators is deleted for a while.
-In order to define the density matrix, one has to consider instead the regularized crosscap state $e^{- \frac{\epsilon}{2} H(2 \ell)} |C \rangle$.
+In the following discussion, the label $\mu$ denoting different crosscap states related to the different parity operators is intentionally omitted.
+In order to define the density matrix, one has to consider instead the regularized crosscap state $e^{- \frac{\varepsilon}{2} H(2 \ell)} |C \rangle$.
 This is the same prescription employed in the case of entanglement entropy for boundary states due to the fact that the boundary Ishibashi states are non-normalizable.
-The parameter $\epsilon$ is an UV cutoff and $H(2 \ell) = \frac{\pi}{\ell} ( L_0 + \bar L_0 - c/12)$ is the Hamiltonian defined on a circle of circumference $2 \ell$ that generates time translations in the tree-channel.
-In this configuration $\tau = i \ell/2 \epsilon$.
-The density matrix is defined as
+The parameter $\varepsilon$ is an UV cutoff and $H(2 \ell) = \frac{\pi}{\ell} ( L_0 + \bar L_0 - c/12)$ is the Hamiltonian defined on a circle of circumference $2 \ell$ that generates time translations in the tree-channel.
+In this configuration $\tau = i \ell/2 \varepsilon$.
+The density matrix is defined as \be \rho = \frac{e^{- \frac{\varepsilon}{2} H}|C\rangle \langle C| e^{-\frac{\varepsilon}{2} H}}{{\cal N}}\, , \ee where the normalization constant ${\cal N} = \sum_j |\Gamma_j|^2 e^{-2 \pi i(h_j - c/24)}\chi_j( -1/2 \tau +1)$ is fixed by the condition $\mbox{Tr} \rho = 1$.
+After performing the $T$-transformation of the character, this normalization constant becomes ${\cal N} = \sum_j |\Gamma_j|^2 \,\chi_j (-1/2 \tau)$.
+This constant is in fact the Klein bottle partition function between the same crosscap states \cite{Blumenhagen:2009zz}.